aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 He who laughs last is laughing at you.

-Last update: Thu Jul  3 05:14:21 2025
+Last update: Fri Jul  4 05:13:25 2025

 ### Let's play! 🎮